 My name is Chris Brannigan and Hasti is my daughter, she has just turned 8 years old and she dreams of being a chef and a dancer.

 Hasti however has a rare genetic disease, Cornelia de Lange Syndrome (CDLS).
 CDLS is characterised by reduced growth, global developmental delay, feeding problems, speech and language difficulties hearing problems and, in many cases, limb abnormalities, but it is rare for children with CDLS to become adults who live independent lives, often needing round the clock care for their entire lives.
 No cure or treatments exist for this terrible disease which occurs in just one in every 30,000 live births, but we are committed to change that so that all children with CDLS, both now and in the future, can enjoy better lives.
 But to do that, we need your help.
-We know that £2.5M is a huge sum of money, but we just need the first £400,000 to pay for the research to provide a proof of concept for the treatment.
-All the additional funds will be used to manufacture the treatment and fund clinical trials for children like Hasti with CDLS.
+We just need £400,000 to pay for the research to provide a proof of concept for the treatment.
+There will be a requirement to raise additional funds following the research, to conduct clinical trials.
+This could cost an additional £2,000,000.

 Hasti was born in December 2011.
 She was born underweight despite being born full term and there was no questioning that she looked different from other babies.
 We could sense from there first few moments with her in our arms, that all was not well with her.